 If you are my age or older, you must remember how ordinary a thing it was to take the trash out for burning.
-Except for the garbage, which was picked up by the garbage trucks and it went to pig farms.
-Anything that was combustible was brought to the back yard and tossed into an open steel barrel for burning.
-Some improved upon the barrel's ability to burn by placing it on cement blocks and cutting some vents in the bottom sides.
+Except for the garbage, which was picked up by the garbage trucks and went to pig farms, anything that was combustible was brought to the back yard and tossed into an open steel barrel for burning.
+Some people (like my father) improved upon the barrel's ability to burn by placing it on cement blocks and cutting some vents in the bottom sides.
 Sometimes treasures were found in the bottom of the barrel among the ashes.
 One time I found a knife.
 It was an ordinary, smooth dining utensil, probably tossed into the trash by mistake.
-But there it was shining back up at me as I looked down into the barrel.
+But there it was, shining back up at me as I looked down.
 Outdoors, it seemed to hold so many more possibilities than buttering bread.
 I salvaged it and began to explore the possibilities as I walked around the yard.
 Hmmm...there was a little piece of bark protruding from one of the two young maple trees in our front yard.
 Maybe the knife could even it out.
-Uh, oh...
+Oh, oh.
 A little more than planned for came off.
 What was that underneath?
 Smooth, shiny, moist wood was exposed by the stripped piece of bark.
-To the eyes of a five-year-old, the smooth wood was beautiful.
+To the eyes of a five year old, the smooth wood was beautiful.
 Why not create more?
-And the activity of peeling away the strips of bark was absolutely mesmerizing, perhaps even more so than finger painting!
-As I stepped back to admire my work, my reverie was broken by the sounds of my mother screaming.
+And the activity of peeling away the strips of bark was absolutely mesmerizing, perhaps even more so than finger painting.
+As I stepped back to admire my work, me reverie was broken by the sounds of my mother screaming.

 I was punished; the tree was miraculously saved by painting it and it stands there still to this day.
 The in-ground garbage pails are gone.
-(Well, I occasionally see one, not in use, when I am at a perc test.)
-Most back yards don't have steel drums for burning trash.
-There are no incinerators in our cellars, either and our landfills don't burn trash.
+The back yards don't have steel drums for burning trash.
+There are no incinerators in our cellars, either.
+Our "landfills" or "dumps" don't burn trash, either.
+We don't even bury trash anymore.
 All these activities are illegal.
-They are all banned because they polluted the air and the ground (except the garbage for the pigs and that was useful but unsanitary).
+They are all banned because they polluted the air and the ground (except the garbage and that was just plain unsanitary).
 The smoke polluted the air with toxic fumes and with particulates.
-The particles carried by sooty smoke are so tiny that we breathe them right down into our lungs where they clog and coat the cell linings.
+The particles carried by sooty smoke are so tiny that we breathe them right down into our lungs where they get stuck and clog and coat the cell linings.

 Laws were created to save our lungs, save our earth and to protect our children.
-We can, with a permit, burn brush in late winter and early spring and we can have a fire for cooking food.
+We can, with a permit, burn brush in late winter and early spring and we are allowed to have a fire for cooking food.
 Wood stoves are regulated and held to standards by EPA.
-We have come a long way when it comes to having a safer, cleaner world than when I was a five-year-old peering into the ashes.
-We can assume some of these achievements are in place around us because there are agencies in place to inspect and standards to be met.
+We have come a long way when it comes to having a safer, cleaner world than when I was a five year old peering into the ashes.
+We can assume some of these achievements are in place around us because there are agencies to inspect and standards to be met.
 Maybe we have assumed too much and maybe we have forgotten how foul the air was fifty years ago, for now we sit around the fire-pit or chimenia and call it ambience.